Acquiring and Building the VTP Software under Windows

 2. Configure and build wxWidgets

-If you are using the pre-built wxWidgets headers/libs, skip this step.
+If you are using the pre-built wxWidgets headers/libs, you can skip this step.

-You will build both the configurations "DLL Unicode Debug" and "DLL Unicode Release".
+You will build both the configurations "DLL Debug" and "DLL Release".

-The simplest way is to build the whole workspace, but it's not really necessary.
+The simplest way is to build the whole workspace, but that is slow and not really necessary.
 The VTP projects use only the "aui", base", "core", "net", and "gl" libraries.

 Building wxWidgets is a fairly complex subject.
-I highly recommend the following the following steps:
+I recommend the following the following steps:

-1. Replace your file include/wx/msw/setup.h with this setup.h, which turns off a large number of things for a simpler, smaller library.
+1. Edit your file include/wx/msw/setup.h to turns off a large number of things for a simpler, smaller library.

 2. Remove all of following hard-coded libraries in the wx project settings under "Project Properties: Linker: Input":